fizzed/blaze/docs/SSH.md

 ### Why doesn't setting environment variables work?

-Most likley your SSHD server is filtering them out.
+Most likely your SSHD server is filtering them out.
 OpenSSH has an `AcceptEnv` configuration file that determines which environment variables are allowed.
+By default, almost every operating systems set this to an extremely strict setting.